-- Even as the economy reopens, consumers are opting for "contactless" payment and generally using less cash and coins, meaning more coins are sitting at home in Mason jars, piggy banks and under couch cushions.
+- Even as the economy reopened, consumers opted for "contactless" payment and generally used less cash and coins, meaning more coins were sitting at home in Mason jars, piggy banks and under couch cushions.

-Retail stores are feeling the pinch and passing the inconvenience along to their customers.
-The National Grocers Association and several other retail industry trade groups sent a strongly worded letter to Federal Reserve Chair Jerome Powell and Treasury Secretary Steven Mnuchin in late June saying that rationing coin shipments to banks "threatens the functioning of our member businesses and, by extension, the needs of our customers."
+Retail stores felt the pinch and passed the inconvenience along to their customers.
+The National Grocers Association and several other retail industry trade groups sent a strongly worded letter to Federal Reserve Chair Jerome Powell and Treasury Secretary Steven Mnuchin in late June 2020 saying that rationing coin shipments to banks "threatens the functioning of our member businesses and, by extension, the needs of our customers."